techjay-c/tp/docs/UserGuide.md

 #### Checking your system's Java version
 Check that your system has the correct Java version (**Java 11 and above**) installed to run ToothTracker.
 Follow the steps below:

-- Windows
+- For Windows Users:
-  1. Use Win + S to open search.
+  1. Press `Win + S` to open search.
-  2. Type in `Terminal` to open the terminal.
+  2. Type in `Terminal` and open the terminal.
-  3. In your terminal, type in `java --version` and press enter.
+  3. Key in `java --version` and press `Enter` to check your Java version.

-- macOS
+- For macOS Users:
-  1. Use Cmd + Space to open Spotlight search.
+  1. Press `Cmd + Space` to launch Spotlight.
-  2. Type in `Terminal` to open the terminal.
+  2. Type in `Terminal` and open the terminal.
-  3. In your terminal, type in `java --version` and press return.
+  3. Key in `java --version` and press `Return` to check your Java version.

-- Linux
+- FOr Linux Users:
-  1. Use Ctrl + Alt + T to open the Terminal.
+  1. Press `Ctrl + Alt + T` to open the Terminal.
-  2. In your terminal, type in `java --version` and press enter.
+  2. Key in `java --version` and press `Enter` to check your Java version.

-The following image shows an example of what will show up on macOS, but you can expect a similar result in other operating systems.
+The following image shows an example of what will show up on macOS.
+You can expect a similar result if you’re using another operating system.
 ![System Java Version](images/ug/SystemJavaVersion.png){: .centered-image }

-The number in the red highlighted rectangle tells you the Java version installed in your computer.
+The number in the red box highlights the Java version your system currently has.
-The Java version installed in the example system is Java 11.0.19, which is sufficient to run ToothTracker as it is greater than Java 11.
+In the example, the system is running Java 11.0.19, which meets the requirement for ToothTracker.

 If you hava an earlier version of Java installed, head over to [Oracle's Java download page](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) to install the correct version of Java.